 For good or bad, Baptists are particular about such matters.
 In fact, most evangelical denominations are.
 That seems natural for a system built around local independent churches.

 Centralized denominations allow you to carry your membership and privileges with you from town to town, since every church in the group confesses the same thing and (ideally) enforces the same guidelines.
-Since independent churches can't be sure this is true from one congregation to the next, they make you start over each time you move.

 How far back you have to go to start over varies.
 Most Baptist churches will accept a previous adult baptism by immersion, but they usually won't accept sprinkling or infant baptism.
 And most will let you participate in communion if you are "saved, since immersed and walking with the Lord," eg, made a decision for Jesus, been baptized by immersion, and are following Jesus today, in that order; but again, some are stricter and will insist on membership or public testimony or attendance, etc.